MagiCon’s Code of Conduct should mirror MagiCon’s brand values, and its mission is to give all visitors and crew a shared platform for interaction.

 MagiCon’s code of conduct is rooted in Norwegian law, social norms and common sense.

-MagiCon is a drug free Event – Security reserves the right to search and control the contents of drinking bottles and personal containers etc.
+MagiCon is a drug and alcohol free Event – Security reserves the right to search and control the contents of drinking bottles and personal containers etc.

-If we suspect that any participants or crew members are under the influence of drugs they will get escorted off the premises.
+If we suspect that any participants or crew members are under the influence of drugs or alcohol they will get escorted off the premises.

 MagiCon is a smoke free event, smoking and use of e-cigarettes should happen in designated areas only.